 Pest control usually consists of more than one approach.
 The most important solution to get rid of these bugs is to use a gnat trap.
 It’s good that the market contains a wide variety of models, starting from $5 to $50, and they all work well indoors and outdoors.

 Another important point in eliminating fungus gnats is to make sure that the larvae are gone too.
 Keeping the soil dry for as long as possible is good.
 Also, removing dead leaves and placing some small rocks on top of the soil help a lot.

-CLICK HERE to shop our complete line of non-toxic pest control options!
+CLICK HERE to search our complete line of non-toxic pest control deal and options!